-The results presented in this report are derived using EUROMOD version I6.0+.
+The results presented in this report are derived using EUROMOD version J1.0+.
 EUROMOD is continually being improved and the results presented here may not match those that would be obtained with earlier or later versions of EUROMOD.

-For more information see https://euromod-web.jrc.ec.europa.eu/
+EUROMOD documentation: https://euromod-web.jrc.ec.europa.eu/resources/documentation